 Section #5: A member who has been suspended from this Post for any cause may be reinstated to membership by a majority vote (2/3) of the membership present at a Post Meeting, a quorum must be present.
 Reinstated members must pay current dues for the year in which the reinstatement occurs.

 Section #6: No person who has been expelled by any other Post shall be admitted to membership in this Post.
 The former member may appeal to the State Department Executive Committee of the Department State of the expelling post for permission to apply for membership in this post, and shall not be eligible for membership until such permission is granted.

 Section #7: The definition of a “Member in Good Standing” is defined as a dues-paid American Legion member recognized through the Post Adjutant.

 Section #1: The administrative affairs of this Post of The American Legion shall, except as may be otherwise provided by the bylaws, be under the supervision of the Executive Committee.
 This Post, by its bylaws, may provide for such other standing committees as the business of the organization may require.

 Section #2: The Officers of this Post shall be:

 Immediate Past Post Commander

-Section #6: Any member that is not in “Good Standing” with this Post, as described in the By-Laws, will be prohibited from running for a position on The Executive Committee.
+Section #5: Any member that is not in “Good Standing” with this Post, as described in this Constitution, will be prohibited from running for a position on The Executive Committee.

-Section #7: The personal liability of each member, for monetary or other damages, for conduct as an Executive Committee person, Officer or Member shall be limited to the fullest extent permitted by law.
+Section #6: The personal liability of each member, for monetary or other damages, for conduct as an Executive Committee person, officer or member shall be limited to the fullest extent permitted by law.